tommyvo/soraban-engineering-project/README.md

 ```

 Visit http://localhost:5173/ to use the app.
-You can monitor background jobs at http://localhost:3000/sidekiq (if enabled in routes).
+You can monitor background jobs at http://localhost:3000/sidekiq
 ## 6. Running Tests

 ### Backend (RSpec)